USI at a Glance

 A major emphasis of the University of Southern Indiana continues to be delivery of credit programs.
 For the near term, the primary curricular offerings will include liberal arts, pre-professional, professional, technical, and occupational programs at both associate and baccalaureate levels.
 Moreover, since a need for graduate-level programs exists for people who are employed in the Evansville metropolitan region, master's degree programs are being implemented as demand is demonstrated.
 Because Evansville serves as the center of a predominantly rural region dotted with smaller population centers, increased educational access for adults requires innovative instructional delivery systems, including internet-based instruction and classes that meet in off-campus locations.

-There are 70 undergraduate academic majors, 10 master's programs, and one doctoral program.
-The newest degree programs include the doctorate in nursing practice and baccalaureate majors in advanced manufacturing and criminal justice.
+There are 70 undergraduate academic majors, 13 master's programs, and two doctoral programs.
+The newest degree programs include the doctorate in Educational Leadership and baccalaureate majors in engineering and health informatics.
 The University has made installation of advanced technology a priority for instruction and provides training for faculty to adapt technological advances to coursework.

 USI is authorized to confer the following degrees: